Christian Nørgaard

-Christian Thers Barsøe Nørgaard (/da/; born 10 March 1994) is a Danish professional footballer who plays as a defensive midfielder for club Arsenal and the Denmark national team.
+Christian Thers Barsøe Nørgaard (/da/; born 10 March 1994) is a Danish professional footballer who plays as a defensive midfielder or centre back for club Everton.

 Between abortive spells with Hamburger SV and Fiorentina, Nørgaard came to prominence in his homeland with Brøndby.
 He transferred to English club Brentford in 2019 and in 2021 was part of the squad which won promotion to the top-flight of English football for the second time in the club's history.
 Nørgaard was named club captain in 2023.
 In July 2025, he signed with fellow London club Arsenal.
 He was part of the Denmark squads at Euro 2020, the 2022 World Cup and Euro 2024.
+In August 2026, Nørgaard transferred to Everton on a two-year contract from Arsenal.